Expensify/App/tests/perf-test/README.md

 ## How does Reassure work?

 - Reassure builds on the existing React Testing Library setup and adds a performance measurement functionality.
 It's intended to be used on local machine and on a remote server as part of your continuous integration setup.
-- To make sure the results are reliable and consistent, Reassure runstests twice – once for the current branch and once for the base branch.
+- To make sure the results are reliable and consistent, Reassure runs tests twice – once for the current branch and once for the base branch.

 ## Performance Testing Strategy (`measurePerformance`)